gbitzes/QuarkDB/docs/BACKUP.md

 the underlying SST files will have likely changed, resulting in a backup that is corrupted.

-Instead, take a checkpoint by issuing ``raft-checkpoint /path/to/backup``, which will create a point-in-time consistent checkpoint, from which you will be able to easily spin up another QDB instance if need be.
+Instead, take a checkpoint by issuing ``raft-checkpoint /path/to/backup``, which will create a point-in-time consistent snapshot, containing both state machine and journal, from which you will be able to easily spin up another QDB instance if need be.

 Please make sure that ```/var/lib/quarkdb``` is on the **same** physical filesystem as ```/path/to/backup```.
 This allows hard-linking the SST files, resulting in a